philzook58/philzook58.github.io/_posts/2019-02-18-a-touch-of-topological-computation-3-categorical-interlude.markdown

 The `parC` operation is extremely useful to explicitly note in a program.
 It is an opportunity for optimization.
 It is possible to inefficiently implement `parC` in terms of other primitives, but it is very worthwhile to implement it in new primitives (although I haven't here).
 In the case of (->), `parC` is an explicit location where actual computational parallelism is available.
 Once you perform `parC`, it is not longer obviously apparent that the left and right side of the tuple share no data during the computation.
 In the case of LinOp and FibOp, `parC` is a location where you can perform factored linear computations.
-The matrix vector product $latex (A \otimes B)(v \otimes w)$ can be performed individually $latex (Av)\otimes (Bw)$.
-In the first case, where we densify $latex A \otimes B$ and then perform the multiplication, it costs $latex O((N_A N_B)^2)$ time, whereas performing them individually on the factors costs $latex O( N_A^2 + N_B^2)$ time, a significant savings.
+The matrix vector product $ (A \otimes B)(v \otimes w)$ can be performed individually $ (Av)\otimes (Bw)$.
+In the first case, where we densify $ A \otimes B$ and then perform the multiplication, it costs $ O((N_A N_B)^2)$ time, whereas performing them individually on the factors costs $ O( N_A^2 + N_B^2)$ time, a significant savings.
 Applied category theory indeed.